NoahHeadley/Eye-Classification/README.md

 > python clusterize.py

 and it will process each of the faces and create a folder containing the crops of the eyes and a file called eyes.txt that contains variables for each pair of eyes in the faces folder.
-This will take a long time to run as it uses tensorflow for each individual eye.
+This may take a long time depending on your system.

 After clusterize finishes, you then will run